-It was hard walking away from getting accepted to top tier grad schools and fulfilling what I thought I wanted to do: get a PhD and go on with my life— but sometimes walking away from things of certainty, allow better things to enter into our lives that we just can’t explain or see quite yet.
+It was hard walking away from getting accepted to top tier grad schools and fulfilling what I thought I wanted to do: getting a PhD and becoming a scientist— but sometimes, walking away from things allows better things to enter into our lives that we just can’t explain or see quite yet.

-Disclaimer: please don't get me wrong here, I love researchers and academics— I have deep admiration and respect for them, but it just wasn't my cup of tea anymore.
-I'm also well aware that it's not the case at all times that this happens in academia.
-I just think we can do better.
-That's all!
+Disclaimer: please don't get me wrong here, I love researchers and academics— I have deep admiration and respect for them, but it just wasn't my personal cup of tea anymore.
+I'm also well aware that it's not always the case that this happens in academia.
+I just think we can do better, that's all.